 1 in 5 Hoosier children does not have enough to eat to be healthy…which means that these students come to school on Monday morning too hungry to learn.
 It’s a big problem, and it calls for a big response.

 Schools do a good job of providing meals to at-risk children.
 But what about the weekend?
 That’s where Gleaners’ BackSacks: Weekend Food for Kids Program comes in.
-Each BackSack includes shelf-stable food that does not need refrigeration, and has enough food for 5 small meals and a snack.
+Each BackSack includes shelf-stable food that does not need refrigeration, and has enough food for 7 small meals.
 BackSacks meet 51% of the recommended daily intake of nutrients for 4-8 year olds.
 Download the Program Overview

 Many families in need rely on the breakfast and lunch they receive during the school year.
 However, when school is out for the summer, families lose this critical resource.
 Our Summer Meals for Kids Program utilizes multiple distribution channels to provide free, nutritious meals to families in need.
 There is no registration or documentation required.
 Download the Program Overview